nrinaudo/kantan.csv/docs/src/main/tut/benchmarks.md

 another go for a later benchmark and try to see if I can work around the issues.

 ### uniVocity
-uniVocity was almost disqualified from the benchmarks on the grounds that it was performing so much worse than the others - we're talking up to two orders of magnitude worse.
+uniVocity was almost disqualified from the benchmarks because initial performances were atrocious.

-I've been in touch with someone from their team though, and he helped me identify what default settings I needed to turn off for reasonable performances - it turns out that [uniVocity]'s defaults are great for huge CSV files and slow IO, but not that good for small, in memory data sets.
+I've been in touch with someone from their team though, and he helped me identify what default settings I needed to turn off for reasonable performances - it turns out that [uniVocity]'s defaults are great for huge CSV files and slow IO, but not that good for small, in-memory data sets.

 Moreover, it must be said that using [uniVocity]'s preferred callback-based API yields significantly better results than the iterator-like one.
-I'm specifically benchmarking iterator-like access however, and as such, am not using [uniVocity] in its optimised-for use case.
+I'm specifically benchmarking iterator-like access however, and as such not using [uniVocity] in its optimised-for use case.
 That is to say, the fact that it's not a clear winner in my benchmarks does not invalidate [their own results](https://github.com/uniVocity/csv-parsers-comparison).